 Once you complete this process, Duo Security’s two-factor authentication platform protects access to your 1Password data by requiring approval when logging in to your 1Password for Teams account.

-Log in to your 1Password for Teams website as an administrative user.
+Log in to your 1Password team as an administrative user.

-Once logged in to 1Password click on your team name in the upper-right hand corner.
-Click Team Settings.
+Once logged in to 1Password click on Security on the right.